Meet the Team

 CEO

-Olivia's passion for animals is personal—she shares her home with four rescue cats (Charlie, Lucy, Benny, and Scout) and three rescue dogs (Arthur, Oveja, and Latoya), all adopted from shelters and rescues.
+Olivia's passion for animals is personal—she shares her home with two rescue dogs (Arthur and Oveja) and two Pets Lifeline cats (Scout and Zoe).

 Olivia’s career spans nearly two decades in the tech industry, where she held key roles in strategy, operations, and organizational growth at companies including Yahoo, Uber, and Twitter.
 Her leadership helped scale operations and build resilient, high-performing teams.
 Before her work in tech, Olivia was a national television host and became a published author in 2012.
 She also served as a volunteer mentor for BUILTBYGIRLS, empowering young women to explore careers in technology.